Team-OctOS/hudson/README.markdown

     access is not required.
     You can also configure your node to only perform builds during certain hours.
 This will prevent your machine from being swamped when during the hours you are planning on using it.

+# Adding or updating a device
+    Edit tg-build-targets and submit a change to gerrit for review.